This easy homemade chicken stock is made with kitchen scraps!

-Well, any recipe that calls for stock, that is.
-I have always been a huge fan of purchasing a high quality stock to have on hand for those crazy nights where you want some flava in your meals, but don't have time to wait for homemade stock to simmer and you don't have a stock pile in your freezer.
+I have always been a huge fan of purchasing a high quality stock to have on hand for those crazy nights where you want some flavor in your meals, but don't have time to wait for homemade stock to simmer and you don't have a stock pile in your freezer.

 Grab a copy of my Simple Soups eCookbook!